-- 135. And as for the subgroup analysis cited by Defendants in their marketing of Prevagen, the authors of this article note that, "Given the 80% minimum Type 1 error rate previously calculated for 30-plus comparisons, these statistically significant findings are very likely false positive and not reliable evidence of a treatment effect... and The final and decisive shortcoming of Quincy's subgroup analysis was its failure to use multiple testing procedures to control for family-wise error rate (FWER).
-These procedures include the Bonferroni correction and the Benjamin-Hochberg methods which are well-known statistical practices....
-Compared to the Bonferroni and B-H criteria, the results for subgroups AD8 0-1 and 0-2 are in fact not statistically significant; therefore, Prevagen's efficacy cannot be proved both in the study subgroups and in the entire study population."
-Id. - 136.
-And while clinical trials are routinely conducted testing multiple endpoints when they get to be as large as the number tested in the MMS, such a study can only be used for exploratory purposes to find a hypothesis that might later be tested in an RCT -like that Prevagen is effective for those with MCI.
-But for any number of reasons, the subgroup analysis relied upon by Defendants to make the representations they do about Prevagen are wholly improper. - 137.
-Moreover, although any properly conducted clinical trial uses biostatistics and persons with expertise in biostatistics to determine whether there are sufficient numbers of study subjects such that the study is sufficiently powered to be relied upon, there is no discussion of any such powering calculations for the MMS as a whole and by definition, given that the subgroup analyses were not pre-planned and post hoc, they could not and did not have any of the required per protocol pre-planned powering calculations.
+137. And as for the subgroup analysis cited by Defendants in their marketing of Prevagen, the authors of this article note that, "Given the 80% minimum Type 1 error rate previously calculated for 30-plus comparisons, these statistically significant findings are very likely false positive and not reliable evidence of a treatment effect. (¶) The final and decisive shortcoming of Quincy's subgroup analysis was its failure to use multiple testing procedures to control for family-wise error rate (FWER). [fn] These procedures include the Bonferroni correction and the Benjamin-Hochberg (B-H) methods and are well-known in statistical practice...Compared to the Bonferroni and B-H criteria, the results for subgroups AD8 0-1 and 0-2 are in fact not statistically significant; therefore, Prevagen's efficacy cannot be proved both in the study subgroups and in the entire study population."
+See Exhibit 9, Degnan et al., at p.
+4 of the exhibit, (emphasis in original).

-- 138. Powering calculations are routinely discussed in reliable RCTs, so that other scientists and biostatisticians who might read the study report can determine whether the statistical analyses employed were proper.
-In fact, this is the process of science articles are published so that the world of scientists can review or even replicate the experiments reported in a study report. - 139.
-Thus, it must also be assumed that in the absence of any powering discussions in the published version of the MMS that no powering was performed at all yet another fatal flaw in the MMS as a whole and the subgroup analysis cited by Defendants in their marketing of Prevagen. - 140.
-As a result, the subgroup analyses relied upon by Defendants to claim efficacy for those with mild cognitive problems cannot and should not be relied upon for such conclusions. - 141.
+- 138. And while clinical trials are routinely conducted testing multiple endpoints when they get to be as large as the number tested in the MMS, such a study can only be used for exploratory purposes to find a hypothesis that might later be tested in an RCT like that Prevagen is effective for those with MCI.
+But for any number of reasons, the subgroup analysis relied upon by Defendants to make the representations they do about Prevagen are wholly improper. - 139.
+Moreover, although any properly conducted clinical trial uses biostatistics and persons with expertise in biostatistics to determine whether there are sufficient numbers of study subjects such that the study is sufficiently powered to be relied upon, there is no discussion of any such powering calculations for the MMS as a whole and by definition, given that the subgroup analyses were not pre-planned and were post-hoc, they could not and did not have any of the required per protocol pre-planned powering calculations. - 140.
+Powering calculations are routinely discussed in reliable RCTs, so that other scientists and biostatisticians who might read the study report can determine whether the statistical analyses employed were proper.
+In fact, this is the process of science articles are published so that the world of scientists can review or even replicate the experiments reported in a study report. - 141.
+Thus, it must also be assumed that in the absence of any powering discussions in the published version of the MMS that no powering was performed at all - yet another fatal flaw in the MMS as a whole and the subgroup analysis cited by Defendants in their marketing of Prevagen.

+- 142. As a result, the subgroup analyses relied upon by Defendants to claim efficacy for those with mild cognitive problems cannot and should not be relied upon for such conclusions. - 143.
 Thus, Defendants' claims about Prevagen being clinically tested, which in turn means to the reasonable consumer that Prevagen is clinically shown to provide the represented brain health claims are themselves false, misleading, and deceptive statements independent of the brain health falsehoods/representations.